Maury Travis' house

 The detective who arrested him for those crimes stated that he wasn't your "typical criminal."
 Instead, he was quiet, respectful, and reserved.

-This description was backed up by former neighbors and teachers, who remembered him as being "incredibly quiet" and "withdrawn."
+Former neighbors and teachers remembered him as being "incredibly quiet" and "withdrawn."

-During his robbery trial, Travis pleaded guilty and claimed that he had resorted to holding up stores with a toy gun in an attempt to fund his cocaine habit.
+During his robbery trial, Travis pleaded guilty and claimed that he held up the shoe stores with a toy gun to fund his worsening cocaine habit.

 However, his pleas for leniency fell on deaf ears, and he was forced to serve another five years in prison before he was eventually released on parole.